What Type of Microgreens Should I Grow?

 Nutritional benefits:

-This is a nutritional powerhouse group!
-Loaded with calcium, potassium, magnesium, phosphorus, zinc, vitamins A, B, E & K. Fennel really takes the cake (with carrot close behind) as far as phytochemical and antioxidant activity goes compared to other types of microgreens (study).
+This group is a nutritional powerhouse!
+Loaded with calcium, potassium, magnesium, phosphorus, zinc, vitamins A, B, E & K. Fennel really takes the cake (with carrot close behind) as far as phytochemical and antioxidant activity goes compared to other types of microgreens.

 How to grow: